Sylvia Roberts: NOW Judicial Education Project

-Abolition of Head and Master Laws of Louisiana
+Abolition of Head and Master laws of Louisiana

 In her capacity as Southern Regional Director of NOW, Roberts traveled the southern United States helping spread the ideas of feminism and found new chapters of NOW.
-She also visited various Louisiana women's clubs and organizations to spread information about Louisiana's Head and Master Laws.
+She also visited various Louisiana women's clubs and organizations to spread information about Louisiana's Head and Master laws.
 Roberts collaborated with several other lawyers on Corpus Christi Parish Credit Union v.
-Selina K. Martin, a 1978 case which led to the end Louisiana’s Head and Master laws.
+Selina K. Martin, a 1978 case which led to the end Louisiana's Head and Master laws.

-Rape Crisis Advocacy
+Rape crisis advocacy

 In 1978, Roberts served as a moderator at a public hearing on rape which was co-sponsored by the Mayor's Commission on the Needs of Women of Lafayette, the National Organization for Women, the League of Women Voters, the American Association of University Women, and two local women's advocacy groups, Onyx and Les Amis.

-Educating on the Legal Rights of Louisianans
+Educating on the legal rights of Louisianans

 Continuing her efforts toward education, Roberts incorporated The Legal Picture, Inc. in 1981.
 The purpose of this organization was to educated Louisiana citizens about their legal rights.